money

 Disclaimer: As with all investing, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest

 The Hub is intended as a knowledge portal to provide information on a range of topics, including financial products and lifestyle management.
 ISA rules and savings limits are subject to change by the UK government.
 This article provides general information on current position.
 These articles are not tax or financial advice.
-Tax treatment depends on your individual circumstances and may be subject to change in the future.
+Tax rules vary by individual status and may change.
 Readers are responsible for their own tax affairs and should obtain advice if they are unclear as to their tax position.
 Articles may reference products and services which Chase UK does not currently offer.
+Nutmeg and Chase do not offer cash ISAs.
 For full details on the products and services Chase (Opens in new window) and Nutmeg (Opens in new window) do offer, please refer to their websites.

 Nutmeg is authorised and regulated by the FCA in relation to certain investment services and restricted advice only.
 Chase is a trading name of J.P.
 Morgan Europe Limited.
 Nutmeg and J.P.
 Morgan Europe Limited are J.P.
 Morgan companies.
-Products provided by Nutmeg are not guaranteed by Chase.
+Investments are provided by Nutmeg and are not guaranteed by Chase.
+Chase current account required.
 Before applying, you should consider if a Nutmeg account and its features are suitable for you and your investment needs.

 Open a free current account